Jvzqz13/comedyh-react/README.md

 * YoutubeRender takes in the YoutubeComponent and the playlist to render the videos, but this is used for just 1 playlist
 * YoutubeDisplay takes in YoutubeComponent to render different playlists and great a gallery
 * YoutubeSpecials - Needs more work

+## Up coming features
+* finished pages
+* api for eventbrite to be able to see upcoming comedy events near you

 ## Known Issues
 * ## Alot...